Spinaxo/millett-books/README.md

 -   **User Authentication**: Users can register, log in, and log out.
 -   **Book Browsing**: Browse through a collection of books.
 -   **Book Reviews**: Users can read and submit reviews for each book.
+(Not yet implemented)
--   **Admin Panel**: Administrators can add, edit, or delete book entries.
+-   **Admin Panel**: Administrators can edit, or delete book entries and users.

 ## Technologies Used